Beck, while promoting Mutations

 Finally, Beck's stop at Coachella in 2004 had another solo version of "Already Dead."
 Kind of ragged, and out of place to do this sad, lonesome tune at a gigantic festival.

 Beck never performed "Already Dead" during his Guero/Info and Modern Guilt tours (2005-2009).
 After those tours, he also took a touring break for a few years, re-emerging for some events and festivals in 2011 and 2012.
-In 2011, Beck played at the Bridge School Benefit and did perform "Already Dead" a couple of times.
-Then in 2012, he went out to do festivals mostly, and only played "Already Dead" once.
+In 2011, Beck played at the Bridge School Benefit and did perform "Already Dead."
+Then in 2012, he mostly stuck to festivals, but did do "Already Dead" at one warm-up show in LA.

-Beck did a bunch of burst tours in 2013, and at most of the more acoustic-based performances, Beck did perform "Already Dead."
+Beck did a bunch of short tours in 2013, and at most of the more acoustic-based gigs (i.e., not the festivals), Beck did perform "Already Dead."
 The first few in early July were all just folk versions, solo acoustic.
 Then at the end of July, he was doing acoustic shows, but with a band (no drummer) and he did play "Already Dead" 5 more times.